vcc-csc212/sm21/_docs/labs/lab05/lab05.md

 ##### Analyzing Dynamic Arrays

 <details>
-    <summary>Assuming you have enough space to add an element to a static array, what is the time complexity of inserting into a static array? (after giving it some thought, click to reveal answer)</summary>
+    <summary><strong>Assuming you have enough space to add an element to a static array, what is the time complexity of inserting into a static array? (after giving it some thought, click to reveal answer)</strong></summary>

     For static arrays, an insert operation runs in O(1) (i.e., constant) time.
 Since we have random memory access, and all of the space we need is already allocated, we simply need to index into the appropriate index and assign it the value we are inserting.
 It does not matter if we are inserting into index 0, or index 10,000-- both operations will take the same amount of time.
 </details>